morewings/react-calendar-toolkit/Quickstart.md

     export default Component;
     ```
-3. You can use `react-calendar-toolkit` with default theme or create custom one.
+3. You can use `react-calendar-toolkit` with default theme or use **custom UI components** to change look and feel to match your visual style.